-- The Captain In Training: Adewale teaches him how to captain a sailing ship as part of his efforts to help the rebellion.
+- The Captain: Adewale teaches him how to captain a sailing ship as part of his efforts to help the rebellion.
 Amusingly, this leads to Adewale being the Captain while Augustin is his quartermaster, despite the latter being the head of the resistance.

 - Despair Event Horizon: Gets this after the Governor sinks the slave ship.

 - Dude, Where's My Respect?: Notably averted.
 Augustin is appropriately impressed with Adewale the first time he meets him, having witnessed Adewale go One-Man Army on and personally kill fourteen overseers invading their home (before pursuing and killing three more in a rowboat outside).

 - La Résistance: He's the leader.

 - Real Men Love Jesus: Augustin's Codex entry mentions he's a deeply spiritual man interested in both Catholicism and Voodoo.

 - Reasonable Authority Figure: Augustin tries to get him to help as much as he can.
 When Adewale says he has to leave, he accepts it.

 - Ambiguously Evil: Adewale can't tell if she'll side with the Governor or the Maroon.
 She sides with the Maroon.

 - Hooker with a Heart of Gold: Played with.
 Everyone assumes that she's a mercenary because of her profession rather than a gentler soul.
 Then played straight.

 - Information Broker: One of the many services she provides.